AgentMC/Sao19/Translate/En/Part3.md

 Upon hearing that, her best friend once again sighed, raised from the bench and stood up next to her.

 "Well, Kirito-senpai is not likely to say such a thing himself for the time being.............
 Let’s go back Ronye.
-Shimosaki is hungry. "
+Shimosaki is hungry."

 "Yeah...
 I was just about to say so...."